hyungccho/backbone_material/w7d2/backbone-model.md

 // The model must have an id - otherwise Rails doesn't know what to fetch example.fetch({
   success: function(model, response, options){
-  //the success callback recieves the model itself as it's first argument },
+  //the success callback receives the model itself as it's first argument },
   error: function(model, response, options){
   //in the error callback, the response argument will have info about the error }
 });
-// a successful fetch sets the attributues of `example` to match the record in
+// a successful fetch sets the attributes of `example` to match the record in
 // your Rails database.
 ```